jinzhao-sun/jinzhao-sun.github.io/_pages/publications.md

 Exploring quantum many-body systems from the viewpoints of quantum computing and spectroscopy ([link](https://ora.ox.ac.uk/objects/uuid:de5499cb-9c49-4be3-acc1-5be4cb81099d))

+PhD thesis
-PhD thesis, University of Oxford
+Jesus College, University of Oxford

 <!--